Network constraints on the mixing patterns of binary node metadata: Bounds on the edge counts using the degree sequence

 \section{Bounds on the edge counts using the degree sequence}

 There are instances in which the bounds for assortativity, $-1 \leq r \leq 1$, can be attained.
-However, this is often not the case without changing certain properties of the network.
-In particular, the degree sequence, a specific set of edges and the way that node metadata values are assigned to specific nodes all play a role in limiting the range of permissible values of assortativity.
+However, this is often not the case when certain properties of the network are fixed.
+In particular, the degree sequence, a specific set of edges and the way that node metadata values are assigned to specific nodes all play a role in limiting the range of attainable values of assortativity.

-Instrumental to exploring the effect of structural properties on the bounds of assortativity is the dependence of assortativity on the edge counts $m_{11}$, $m_{10}$ and $m_{00}$, as shown in Eq.~\eqref{binr}.
+Instrumental to exploring the effect of structural properties on the bounds of assortativity is the dependence of assortativity on the edge counts $m_{11}$, $m_{10}$ and $m_{00}$, as shown in Eq.~\eqref{binr_simp}.
 To demonstrate, we consider the largest of the aforementioned ensembles of graphs, the metadata-graph space (mgs), in which we preserve only the degree sequence of the observed graph and the relative proportions of observed metadata values.
 Within this space we can state bounds on the possible edge counts $m_{11}$, $m_{10}$ and $m_{00}$~\cite{cinelli2017structural, cinelli2019evaluating}.
 We denote the upper bounds with a superscript $u$ (e.g., $m_{11}^u$) and the lower bounds with a superscript $l$ (e.g., $m_{11}^l$).

 In a graph with $n$ nodes that have a binary metadata assignment, we have $n_0$ nodes with metadata value $c_i = 0$ and $n_1$ nodes with metadata value $c_i = 1$.
 We define bounds on the edge counts by partitioning the ordered degree sequence $D_G$ and using this partition of the degree sequence to consider the maximum and minimum edge counts that it imposes.
 For example, to determine the upper bound of the number of edges $m_{11}^u$ that connect pairs of nodes with metadata value 1 we should consider that the maximum value of $m_{11}$, given $n_0$ and $n_1$, occurs when $n_1$ nodes are arranged into a complete subgraph.
-If $D_G$ doesn't allow such a configuration, then the maximum value of $m_{11}$ occurs when $n_1$ nodes with the highest degree only connect to each other and not to any nodes with metadata $c_i=0$.
+If $D_G$ does not allow such a configuration, then the maximum value of $m_{11}$ occurs when $n_1$ nodes with the highest degree only connect to each other and not to any nodes with metadata $c_i=0$.
 Therefore we partition the degree sequence into a head $D_G^H(n_1)$, comprised of the $n_1$ highest degrees, and a tail $D_G^T(n_0)$, containing the $n_0$ lowest degrees, such that $D_G = D_G^H(n_1) \cup D_G^T(n_0)$.